Alaska on a Budget: How to Explore Without Breaking the Bank

 Some things are worth paying for:

-Safety equipment: Bear spray if hiking in bear country
+Bear spray — If hiking in bear country

 Common Budget Travel Mistakes to Avoid